Daube History, Family Crest & Coats of Arms

 Another 39 words (3 lines of text) are included under the topic Early Daube Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Daube family to the New World and Oceana
+Migration of the Daube family

 After 1650, thousands of German settlers came to North America to escape the religious persecution and poverty that wracked Europe and to make the most of the opportunity to own their own land in a new country.
 They settled across the United States in Pennsylvania, Texas, New York, Illinois, and California, and in Canada in Ontario and on the fertile plains of the prairie provinces.
 Among them: Johann Diethrich Taub, who came to Philadelphia in 1761; as well as Georg Taub, who arrived there in 1764.